mharen/mharen.github.io/_posts/2010/2010-10-24-some-thoughts-on-antivirus-and-why-i.md

 ---

 In my experience, antivirus software has been a near-total waste of time and resources for most people, especially in IT.
-I have two major issues with it:  <ol>   <li>It doesn’t work well </li>    <li>It spreads FUD </li> </ol>
+I have two major issues with it:

+1. It doesn’t work well
+2. It spreads FUD

 When I’ve seen it detect malware, it often couldn’t do anything about it, and most of the time it’s just nagging users with false positives or completely inappropriately technical messages.